 BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1431 Dickinson Amended January 24, 2012 Senate Rules Committee Existing Law: Existing law requires that various state agencies submit certain reports to the Legislature and other state agencies while requiring the Legislative Counsel to annually prepare, publish, and maintain an electronic list of all reports that state and local agencies are required or requested by law to prepare and file with the Governor or the Legislature, or both, in the future or within the preceding year.
 Proposed Law: This bill would eliminate the requirement that certain state agencies submit certain reports to the Legislature and other state agencies.
 This bill would amend 41821.5 of the PRC by removing subsection (e) which requires the Board to submit a report to the Legislature that evaluates the implementation of 41821.5.
 The section requires the Board to convene a working group composed of representative of stakeholder groups, including cities, counties, regional agencies, the solid waste industry, recyclers and environmental organizations, to assist the board in preparing the report.
-AB 1442 Wieckowski Amended March 27, 2012 Assembly Appropriations Committee Existing Law: The existing Medical Waste Management Act regulates the management and handling of medical waste, as defined.
+AB 1442 Wieckowski Amended February 6, 2012 Assembly Committee on Environmental Safety and Toxic Materials.
+Existing Law: The existing Medical Waste Management Act regulates the management and handling of medical waste, as defined.
 Existing law requires that all medical waste be hauled by either a registered hazardous waste hauler or by a person with an approved limited-quantity exemption granted pursuant to specified provisions of law.
 Violation of these provisions of law is a crime.
 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.
-Proposed Law: This bill would define pharmaceutical waste for purposes of the Medical Waste Management Act, and would authorize a medical waste generator or parent organization that employs health care professionals who generate pharmaceuticals to apply to the enforcement agency for a pharmaceutical waste hauling exemption if the generator, health care professional, or parent organization retains specified documentation and meets specified requirements and if the facility receiving the medical waste retains specified documentation.
+Proposed Law: This bill would define pharmaceutical waste for purposes of the Medical Waste Management Act, and would authorize a medical waste generator or parent organization that employs health care professionals who generate pharmaceuticals to apply to the enforcement agency for a pharmaceutical waste hauling exemption if the generator, health care professional, or parent organization retains specified documentation and meets specified requirements.

-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1530 Huffman and Olson Amended March 29, 2012 Assembly Committee on Jobs, Economic Developement, and the Economy Existing Law: The Enterprise Zone Act provides for the designation and oversight by the Department of Housing and Community Development of various types of economic development areas throughout the state, including enterprise zones, targeted tax areas, local agency military base recovery areas (LAMBRAs), and manufacturing enhancement areas, collectively known as geographically targeted economic development areas, or G-TEDAs.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1530 Huffman and Olson Introduced January 23, 2012 Assembly Existing Law: The Enterprise Zone Act provides for the designation and oversight by the Department of Housing and Community Development of various types of economic development areas throughout the state, including enterprise zones, targeted tax areas, local agency military base recovery areas (LAMBRAs), and manufacturing enhancement areas, collectively known as geographically targeted economic development areas, or G-TEDAs.
 Pursuant to these provisions, qualifying entities in those areas may receive certain tax and regulatory incentives.
-Proposed Law: This bill would establish the Clean Manufacturing and Job Creation Ince Act of 2012, and would authorize the legislative body of a city, county, or city and cour establish a clean manufacturing zone, as defined, within the city, county, or city and cour boundaries for the purpose of providing incentives to manufacturing businesses to locate w that city, county, or city and county.
-One of the major obstacles identified by businesses opening new facilities in California is delays in acquiring the licenses and permits necessar operate, including local and state business licenses and other regulatory approvals. purpose of this act is to stimulate growth in the manufacturing industry without comprom California's high environmental, public health, and safety standards by creating of Proposed Law: This bill would establish the Clean Manufacturing and Job Creation Incentive Act of 2012, and would authorize the legislative body of a city, county, or city and county to establish a clean manufacturing zone, as defined, within the city, county, or city and county's boundaries for the purpose of providing incentives to manufacturing businesses to locate within that city, county, or city and county.
+Proposed Law: The Clean Manufacturing and Job Creation Incentive Act of 2012 would, among other things, establish clean manufacturing zones that would attract new manufacturing businesses to California by approving necessary permits and licenses in advance, and provide a property tax exemption for new manufacturing equipment purchased for use in a clean manufacturing zone.
 One of the major obstacles identified by businesses to opening new facilities in California is delays in acquiring the licenses and permits necessary to operate, including local and state business licenses and other regulatory approvals.
-The purpose of this act is to stimulate growth in the manufacturing industry without compromising California's high environmental, public health, and safety standards by creating clean manufacturing businesses.
+The purpose of this act is to stimulate growth in the manufacturing industry without compromising California's high environmental, public health, and safety standards by creating clean manufacturing zones with preapproved permits and licenses to accommodate new and expanding manufacturing businesses.